 One thing that is most worth buying in Laos is handmade Lao silk, which can be tailor-made into traditional Lao dresses.
-Silk products like table runner, bedspread and scarf are also popular souvenirs with visitors.
-They are cheap to get with a price from only some dollars.
+Silk products like table runners, bedspreads, and scarf are also popular souvenirs with visitors.
+They are cheap to get at a price of only some dollars.

-Most hill-tribe people living in Laos make a living by creating outstanding handicrafts that sold for local and foreign markets.
-That’s why it is suggest purchase their work to support their family.
-Famous handicrafts include textiles, baskets, handmade incense, wood and stone sculptures, natural papers, all of which can be found either in local markets or the remote villages you visit.
+Most hill-tribe people living in Laos make a living by creating outstanding handicrafts that are sold for local and foreign markets.
+That’s why it is suggested purchase their work to support their family.
+Famous handicrafts include textiles, baskets, handmade incense, wood and stone sculptures, and natural papers, all of which can be found either in local markets or the remote villages you visit.

 Paintings made by local artists are worth buying when you are doing Laos tours.
 They are easy to pick up at night markets and often sold by the river.
-If you wish to meet something of higher quality, go to the local galleries, where works by better known painters are on display.
-Exhibition held at Art School of the National University is also a good place to find talent’s paintings.
+If you wish to meet something of higher quality, go to the local galleries, where works by better-known painters are on display.
+The exhibition held at the Art School of the National University is also a good place to find talented paintings.

 Replica of Antiques

 Since Laos is an ancient country with a long history, antiques are inevitably hot articles that collectors are chasing after.
 For visitors, Lao antiques and Buddhist artifacts are prohibited brought out of the country or they’ll be fined ruthlessly.
-Our suggestion is buy the replica of antiques, such as clothes, carvings, potteries and coins.
+Our suggestion is to buy a replica of antiques, such as clothes, carvings, pottery, and coins.

 1. The best shopping place for visitors in Luang Prabang would be the daily night market along the street of the Royal Palace Museum in the center of town.